manuelkiessling/manuel.kiessling.net/content/2025-11-04-what-if-software-shipped-with-a-software-developer.md

 - **Behind the scenes**:
   - A branch-like workspace is created with a full data snapshot.
   - The agent edits code where it belongs, runs linters, tests, and security checks.
-  - Migrations run against the snapshot; failure rolls back automatically.
+  - Migrations run against the snapshot; failures trigger an automatic rollback.
   - A dedicated preview instance spins up with your copied data.
-- **Promote when ready**: approve to merge and deploy; or iterate, or discard.
+- **Promote when ready**: approve to merge and deploy, iterate, or discard.

 This keeps the virtues of shipped software — repeatability, versioning, stability — while lowering the cost of small, local changes.